gitlzzz/ATLAS/README.md

     <img alt="MatDBForge: A workflow for materials NNP generation" src="media/logo_light.png">
   </picture>

-MatDBForge is a Python library that enables the generation of a chemical compounds database for training NNPs (Neural Network Potential).
+MatDBForge is a Python library that enables the generation of chemical structures database for training NNPs (Neural Network Potential) for heterogeneous catalysis.
 It provides functionalities to create and manage a database of materials structures for training machine learning models, and allows to interact with workflow tools in order to automate the structure labelling.

 ## Table of Contents
 - [Installation](#installation)